-For the performance minded crowd, the third generation Camaro had several models which are highly desirable to collectors.
-The most well-known model was the B4Z Camaro better known as the iconic IROC (International Race Of Champions) and later the IROC-Z. Another curious model was the 1LE.
-Checking the right boxes on the order form (without Air Conditioning) tripped the light fantastic and brought you a Camaro to be used on the SCCA Showroom Stock Class circuit with big Corvette brakes, aluminum driveshaft and items removed for weight savings.
+For the performance-minded crowd, the third-generation Camaro offered several models that are highly desirable to collectors.
+The best-known model is the B4Z Camaro, better known as the iconic IROC (International Race of Champions) and later the IROC-Z. Another curious model was the 1LE.
+Checking the right boxes on the order form (without air conditioning) tripped the light fantastic and brought you a Camaro to be used on the SCCA Showroom Stock Class circuit with big Corvette brakes, aluminum driveshaft and items removed for weight savings.

 Another new package that appeared in this generation was the B4C Special Service Package or Police package.
 The B4C got you an RS with the rip-roaring Z/28 drivetrain.
 This speed demon was offered for sale to police departments nationwide.
 If you were a member of the general public, you could get your hands on one if your dealer knew the right boxes to check on the COPO form.

 For the luxury crowd, the Berlinetta was available.
 The Berlinetta model had been around since 1979.
 But this "Starship Camaro" was light-years ahead of its time.
 Futuristic features included its all-digital dash and stalk-mounted AM/FM cassette player attached to the console forward of the gear selector.